Colby-Threlkeld/Colby-Threlkeld/README.md

 # 👋 Hi, I'm Colby Threlkeld

-🎓 I'm a Computer Science student at Georgia State University, currently in my sophomore year.
-💡 I'm passionate about solving real-world problems with software, and I'm actively building my skills in backend systems, machine learning, and full-stack web development.
-🔍 My interests include Software Engineering, AI/ML, and Data Analysis.
-📈 I'm always learning and exploring new tools, frameworks, and APIs to build useful, scalable applications.
+I'm Colby Threlkeld, a rising junior studying Computer Science at Georgia State University.
+I’ve applied my skills across a range of data analysis, machine learning, and web development projects.
+I’m currently looking to launch my career in tech in a role focused on software engineering, AI/ML, or data science, where I can keep learning and contribute to impactful, real-world solutions.

 ---